- Share this article on Facebook

 “It was like the screening heard ’round the world,” Barker recalled, “and it was at 9 a.m. on a Sunday.”

-This year, the Pences will be present in spirit, if not in person; Bill programmed the short films this year, but come the end of this week, he and Stella will be on a cruise ship in Alaska.
+Telluride’s organizers said they’re focused on staying the course, with no major changes on the horizon.
+The Pences will be present in spirit, if not in person; Bill programmed the short films this year, but come the end of this week, he and Stella will be on a cruise ship in Alaska.

 “We wanted them to be there,” Luddy said, “but they didn’t want us calling on them if we got in trouble.
 They wanted to see us sink or swim on our own.”